search

 This consideration is one of the key elements of page design.
 It's not just about looking good and reading well: you must communicate with search engines as well as people.
 Search engines are very literal, so you need to spell out everything for them.
 Don't be too poetic, punning or metaphorical.
 And wherever possible, add in those keywords.

-Do try to vary the keywords in the same way that searchers are likely to.
+You might try to vary the keywords in the same way that searchers are likely to.
 For example, stylistically we use the compound word "website" as standard.
 In traditional media, one would strive for consistency.
 But here, we vary it and slip in the occasional two-worded "web site" too.
-This should always be done naturally and subtly.
-(Noticed how we just levered an extra one of each into this paragraph?
-It all counts!
-But take care not to over-do it.)
+But take care not to over-do it.
+In any case, as search engines become more clever, finding synomyms, spelling variations, etc., is far less important than it was.

 Away from Search Engines...